A: A load balancer, or other network fixture could be timing out your connection.edit

 A gateway, proxy, or load balancer timeout will usually result in 504 HTTP responses:

 - 504 Gateway Timeout

 - The server, while acting as a gateway or proxy, did not receive a timely response from the upstream server specified by the URI (e.g. HTTP, FTP, LDAP) or some other auxiliary server (e.g. DNS) it needed to access in attempting to complete the request.

-An easy way to check is to turn on --debug logging and look for 504 errors and long requests, like these:
+An easy way to check is to change the loglevel to DEBUG and look for 504 errors and long requests, like these:

 2015-04-02 13:18:37,702 DEBUG urllib3.connectionpool _make_request:368 "PUT /_snapshot/my_backup_s3_repository/curator-20150402121735?wait_for_completion=true HTTP/1.1" 504 0 2015-04-02 13:18:37,703 WARNING elasticsearch log_request_fail:81 PUT /_snapshot/my_backup_s3_repository/curator-20150402121735?wait_for_completion=true [status:504 request:59.777s]

 request:59.777s at the right end of the line.

 In the case of these error messages, it turned out to be an AWS load balancer that had a 60 second timeout for connections.
 The fix was to increase the timeout.
 Another potential resolution would be to have Curator connect to a client directly, rather than through a load balancer or proxy.